gt-oiran/power-consumption-module/README.md

 make test
 ```
 ### ORAN-SC-RIC
-In this tutorial, we use a modified version of the ORAN-SC-RIC provided by srsRAN (``i-release``), to facilitate deployment and replicability.
+In this tutorial, we use a modified version of the ORAN-SC RIC based on the i-release provided by srsRAN, to simplify deployment and ensure replicability.

-Download the repository:
+Download the repository on server-1:
 ```bash
 git clone https://github.com/srsran/oran-sc-ric
 ```

 ## Configuration
-After successfully cloning and installing srsRAN projects and its releases, we must create a way of communication between its components.
+After successfully cloning and installing the srsRAN projects and their respective releases, the next step is to configure communication between the various components.

-Fist step is to configure ``gnb_zmq.yaml``  and ``ue_zmq.conf``.
+Fist step is to configure ``gnb_zmq.yaml`` on server-2  and ``ue_zmq.conf`` on server-1.

 ### gNB
 On gNB the user must add to ``bind_addr``, the desired ip: